-Fax- (903) 262-2690

-Email- amy.langley@Tylerisd.org
+Tyler, TX 75701 Office- (903) 262-2625 ex 4113 Email- amy.langley@Tylerisd.org

 - The AED Administrator and/or his/her designee will be responsible for ensuring that all required medical actions relating to public access defibrillation are performed, and that appropriate records are maintained. - The AED Administrator and/or his/her designee will be responsible for training, certification, and continuing education for all personnel involved.
 Documentation of training will be kept and maintained by the Athletic Director/Assistant Athletic Director/Athletic Secretary. - All personnel have an opportunity to review this plan at any time by contacting the AED Administrator and/or his/her designee.